RajeshK1006/Reply/README.md

 ## Acknowledgments

 We would like to express our gratitude to Reply for organizing this challenging and rewarding event.
-Special thanks to our university community and the LiveWires club for their support and encouragement throughout our participation.
+Special thanks to our university community and the LiveWires club for their support and encouragement throughout our participation!